Agent

 Control

-Whilst supportive treatment for domestic animals affected by arterivirus might be available, effective and targeted dosing of free-living hedgehogs is not possible.
+Whilst supportive treatment for domestic or captive animals affected by arterivirus might be available, effective and targeted dosing of free-living hedgehogs is not possible.

-Since arteriviruses are known to cause persistent/asymptomatic infections in other mammal species, and are typically species specific, it is possible that the virus can be carried by persistently infected hedgehogs with no signs of disease.
-If persistently-infected carriers of the virus do indeed occur, this could explain how HhAV-1 might be introduced into a wildlife rehabilitation centre.
-Whether other species (e.g. rodents, rabbits) are susceptible to infection, or may be a source of HhAV-1 infection, is currently known.
+Since arteriviruses are known to cause persistent/asymptomatic infections in other mammal species, and are typically species specific, it is possible that the virus can be carried by infected hedgehogs with no signs of disease.
+If persistently infected carriers of the virus do indeed occur, this could explain how HhAV-1 might be introduced into wildlife rehabilitation centres.
+Whether other species (e.g. rodents, rabbits) are susceptible to infection, or may be a source of HhAV-1 infection, is currently not known.
 Therefore, strict biosecurity measures and hygiene should be in place as routine in wildlife rehabilitation centres as a preventative measure, also mitigating transmission of other pathogens.
-Suitable commercial products, such as disinfectants, should be used to clean and disinfect equipment and contaminated surfaces.
+Suitable commercial products should be used to clean and disinfect equipment and contaminated surfaces.
 When disinfectants are used, please follow the manufacturer’s instructions.

 While reporting sick animals to Garden Wildlife Health helps us to build up a picture of hedgehog health across Great Britain, we cannot advise on the treatment of sick animals.
 If you find a sick hedgehog, you should contact your nearest veterinary surgery or wildlife rehabilitation centre for further advice and use sensible hygiene precautions when handling the animal (see Prevention below).